etrusci-org/olay/README.md

 ### Debug info

-Add `debug=true` to any parameter url to show the loaded configuration below the module.
+Add `debug=true` to any module url to show the loaded configuration below the output.

 E.g. `mod=clock&debug=true`